Dr. Anna Siampani

 About Dr. Anna Siampani

-Devoted to the field of Piano Pedagogy, Anna pursues minor studies in somatics, biomechanics and body awareness for optimal performance.
-Her projects “Pianolates: From the Mat to the Bench!
-A Guide for Physical and Mental Warm-Ups,” and “Bodies in Tune!
-Reaching your Optimal Performance beyond Physical Practice,” emphasize the importance of body awareness and mind-body connection during practicing, aiming towards organic, vigorous and balanced performances.
-Her research has been presented at the National Conference on Keyboard Pedagogy, the Music Teachers National Association Collegiate Piano Pedagogy Symposium, the Wisconsin Music Teachers Association State Conference, the Madison Area Music Educators Association, the College Music Society Great Plains Conference, the College Music Society Great Lakes Conference, as well as through workshops in Beijing, China.
+In addition to her graduate degrees in Piano Pedagogy, Dr. Siampani completed doctoral studies in somatics, biomechanics and body awareness for optimal performance.
+Her four research projects: “Pianolates: From the Mat to the Bench!
+A Guide for Physical and Mental Warm-Ups,” “Bodies in Tune!
+Reaching your Optimal Performance beyond Physical Practice, “Pelvis: The Secret Ingredient of Your Technique!” and “Flow with the Score: A Whole Body-Mind Approach to Musical Interpretation through Laban Movement Analysis,” emphasize the importance of body awareness and mind-body connection during practicing, aiming towards organic, vigorous, and balanced performances.